Following the current surge of COVID-19, guidance for international travelers changes with global and domestic infection rates

 - Make sure that you are allowed to leave Israel:

-• If you do not know whether you are a confirmed case, or if you must stay in isolation, or whether you are prevented from leaving Israel, you should check the website of the Immigration and Population Authority.
+• If you have any doubts concerning your recognition as a confirmed case, going into isolation, or if you are not allowed to leave Israel, check the website of the Immigration and Population Authority.